List of best-selling video games: Criteria

+List of best-selling games

-The listed developers and publishers correspond to each game's original release, and release years refer only to the first full public launch, excluding any pre-release stages.
+The listed developers and publishers correspond to each game's original release, and release years refer only to the first full public launch, excluding any prerelease stages.
 Rankings serve solely for numbering purposes and are not meant to be precise, reflecting the list's limited scope because there is no credible, comprehensive sales-tracking source for the video game industry, unlike for films, which have box office tracking sites such as Box Office Mojo and The Numbers.
 Tied ranks are resolved using the standard competition ranking method, in which entries with equal figures share the same rank and following ranks are increased based on the number of tied entries.